3D Surgical Planning

 The technical goals of preoperative planning of the hip joint include restoration of femoral offsets and limb length as well as the restoration of the centre of rotation.

-Starting from Computed Tomography (CT) scans, Three-Dimensional (3D) models of the patient anatomy are created in a virtual 3D environment.
+Starting from Computed Tomography (CT) scans, taken with the patient supine within the CT scanner, Three-Dimensional (3D) models of the patient anatomy are created in a virtual 3D environment.

 These models are then used to plan the operation, determining implant size, type and positioning in relation to a chosen standard frame of reference; the surgeon acquires valuable information regarding patient anatomy before surgery.